tangentsnowball/house-styles/README.md

 LESS is divided into files for each element type or related group of element types.
 For example, form elements are in forms.less.
 Some more specific information:

 - global variables such as colours and responsive breakpoints are kept in variables.less.
-Specific variables such as form variables should be placed at the top of the relevant LESS file.
+Specific variables such as form variables should be placed at the top of the relevant LESS file, unless also required for responsive styles (see below).
 - browser specific styles should go at the bottom of the relevant LESS file.
 - grid.less contains a grid generator.
 Set the variables at the top of the file for the required page width, number of columns and column spacing.
 - responsive styles should be kept in a element-responsive.less file, e.g. grid-responsive.less.
 These files are then compiled into a separate stylesheet, styles-responsive, which is included using a media query in the HEAD element and can also be specifically served to older browsers.